 Between 2000 and 2010, New Mexico's population increased by 11.7% from 1,819,046.

-In 2000, New Mexico had the highest concentration of PhD holders of any state due to its low population and numerous federally funded research facilities.
-Los Alamos County led the state with 38.7% of residents holding post-secondary degrees.
+In 2000, New Mexico had the highest concentration of PhD holders of any state in the US due to its low population and numerous federally funded research facilities.

-In 2000, New Mexico's highway traffic fatality rate was 1.9 per million miles traveled, the 13th highest in the U.S.
+In 2000, the highway traffic fatality rate in New Mexico was 1.9 per million miles traveled, the 13th highest rate among U.S. states.

 In 2000, the value of oil and gas produced was $8.2 billion.

-As of 2001, 703 highway bridges in New Mexico were declared "structurally deficient" or "structurally obsolete".
+As of 2001, 703 highway bridges in New Mexico, or one percent, were declared "structurally deficient" or "structurally obsolete".

 In 2004, George W. Bush won New Mexico by less than 6,000 votes.

-A 2005 study by New Mexico State University estimated that 11.7% of the state's total employment arises directly or indirectly from military spending.
+A 2005 study by New Mexico State University estimated that 11.7% of the state's total employment arose directly or indirectly from military spending.

 In 2005, the percentage of persons below the poverty level was 18.4%.

-In the 2005 tax year, the average property tax millage in New Mexico was about 26.47 for residential property and 29.80 for non-residential property.
+In the 2005 tax year, the average millage for property tax in New Mexico was about 26.47 for residential property and 29.80 for non-residential property.

 In 2006, New Mexico accounted for 3.4% of the crude oil, 8.5% of the dry natural gas, and 10.2% of the natural gas liquids produced in the United States.

-In 2006, the Rail Runner's extension to Santa Fe was opened, which increased the total route miles of railroads by a few miles.
+In 2006, the Rail Runner's extension to Santa Fe was opened, increasing the number of railroad route miles in New Mexico.

 Since 2006, over 300 suborbital flights have been successfully launched from Spaceport America.

-Rocket launches began in April 2007 at Spaceport America, located in Upham, New Mexico.
+Rocket launches began in April 2007 at Spaceport America, the world's first operational and purpose-built commercial spaceport in Upham, New Mexico.

 In 2007, Medicinal marijuana was fully legalized in New Mexico, making it the 12th state to do so, and the fourth via legislative action.